codio/knowledge/source/instructors/authoring/guides/custom_button.rst

     {Upload | upload-file}(path/optional)

-Once added to the guides, you can change the name of the button and the folder (and folder path), you can use subfolders.
+After adding the button to your guide, you can change the button label, the folder name, and the folder path.
+You can also use subfolders.

 Writing a custom event handler
 ******************************